 Ontario Court of Appeal Makes It Harder for Employers to Rely on Termination Clauses to Limit Liability

 Employers routinely include “Termination without Cause” provisions in their employment contracts to limit their employee dismissal obligations.
-In a decision released on June 17, 2020, Ontario’s highest court found such a provision to be unenforceable because a separate clause, relating to “Termination for Cause”, breached the Employment Standards Act, 2000 (the “ESA”).
-The decision may have costly implications for employers and should not be ignored.
+In a decision released in the summer of 2020, Ontario’s highest court found such a provision to be unenforceable because a separate clause, relating to “Termination for Cause”, breached the Employment Standards Act, 2000 (the “ESA”).
+The decision may have costly implications for employers and should not be ignored.”
+The Supreme Court of Canada has refused to hear an appeal of the case.

 “Termination without Cause” provisions of employment contracts are useful in minimizing employers’ termination obligations.
 The provisions typically specify that the employer may dismiss an employee by satisfying the employee’s termination rights under the ESA (or some other greater right).
 Importantly, the provisions also usually state that once the employer has satisfied these rights, then the employee will not be entitled to reasonable notice of termination at common law.
 Common law notice almost always imposes a greater burden upon employers than the ESA does.